ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 What events are involved?
 Think of the service as a whole!
 The case path description is used to describe a series of events that go through a selected situation during the use of the service.
 There can be several customer-specific service paths, but the most important thing is to identify the most relevant at the beginning.
 When describing the service path, you can use, for example, the Swim lane / BluePrint / state machine description or other description deemed appropriate.
 However, it is important to describe the path and use it, if necessary, to clarify the understanding of the service sought.
 Go through the description you made with someone else?
 Go through the path and tell what happens during it.

 [![](http://img.youtube.com/vi/kNXjKquK3A0/0.jpg)](http://www.youtube.com/watch?v=kNXjKquK3A0 "")

 > It is a good idea to start sketching the customer path, for example on the basis of a customer story.
-If necessary, several paths are created from the perspective of different profiles / situations.
+If necessary, several paths should be needed to created from the perspective of different profiles.
 So it is not worth immersing too many events in one description

 [![](http://img.youtube.com/vi/j7U8pqUN9EM/0.jpg)](http://www.youtube.com/watch?v=j7U8pqUN9EM "")

 **Customer journey path as PlantUML Statemachine -diagram **

 > Trying to sketch a customer path using the PlantUML tool.
 Definitely worth trying other ways too!
-> Apply eg PlantUML SDL / Swimlane description?
+If necessary, other tools can be applied to the descriptions of the service paths.
+Eg https://canvanizer.com, PowerPoint etc Try out also PlantUML SDL / Swimlane description?

 ```plantuml
 [*] --> Step1